 An indoor community center capable of providing a range of activities for all age groups.

-The Comprehensive Plan includes several objectives and action items related to Town Centers.
-Objectives focus on increasing the amount of land dedicated to recreation and natural resources, ensuring a wide selection of public recreation facilities and program area provided to meet the interests and needs of all ages, incomes, and abilities; increasing the variety of uses of community facilities; and expanding community involvement in recreation planning.
+The Calvert County Comprehensive Plan includes several objectives and action items related to town centers.
+Objectives focus on increasing the amount of land dedicated to recreation and natural resources, ensuring a wide selection of public recreation facilities and program area provided to meet the interests and needs of all ages, incomes and abilities; increasing the variety of uses of community facilities; and expanding community involvement in recreation planning.

-Parks and recreation planning, and acquisition goals are established in Calvert County’s Land Preservation, Parks, and Recreation Plan (LPPR Plan).
+Parks and recreation planning and acquisition goals are established in Calvert County’s Land Preservation, Parks and Recreation Plan (LPPR Plan).
 The updated plan was adopted on April 15, 2018.
-The current LPPRP includes detailed maps showing the locations of public parks and recreation sites, density of parks, open space, and recreation sites in the county, and driving distances to five types of recreation sites.
-Prince Frederick along with North Beach, Chesapeake Beach, and Lusby, have the highest density of public parks, open spaces, and recreational sites.
-The LPPR Plan reviews national recreation trends relevance to Calvert County, including demographic trends of Baby Boomers, Generation X, Millennials, and Generation Z; multiculturalism; programming; and healthy lifestyles and active living.
-Driving distances to the five types of recreation sites are categorized as 10 minutes or less, 20 minutes or less, and greater than 20 minutes.
-Maps show driving distances to athletic fields, basketball courts, tennis courts, trail sites, and water access sites.
-The driving time for the Prince Frederick Town Center and surrounding area for athletic fields is 10 minutes or less.
-The driving time to basketball courts and tennis courts is 10 minutes or less for the Town Center and the area to the west and is 20 minutes for the area to the east, due to the courts’ location in Hallowing Point Park.
-Driving time to trail sites is 10 minutes or less for the areas along MD 2/4 and east and most of the land along MD 231 and south, due to their proximity to the Prince Frederick to the Bay and American Chestnut Land Trust trails located east of MD 2/4 and the trails at Battle Creek Cypress Swamp, Battle Creek Nature Center, and Biscoe Gray Heritage Farm.
-The other areas in the Prince Frederick area have drive times of 20 minutes or less.
-Drive time to water access sites are either 10 minutes or less or 20 minutes or less, depending on the distance to the Hallowing Point Boat Ramp, Hughes Memorial Tree Farm, or Parkers Creek Heritage Conservation Fund site.
+The current LPPRP includes detailed maps showing the locations of public parks and recreation sites, density of parks, open space, recreation sites in the county and driving distances to five types of recreation sites.
+Prince Frederick along with North Beach, Chesapeake Beach and Lusby have the highest density of public parks, open spaces and recreational sites.
+The LPPRP also reviews national recreation trends relevance to Calvert County, including demographic trends of Baby Boomers, Generation X, Millennials and Generation Z; multiculturalism; programming; and healthy lifestyles and active living.

+Driving distances to five types of recreation sites are grouped into three categories: 10 minutes or less, 20 minutes or less, and more than 20 minutes.
+The map illustrates driving times to athletic fields, basketball courts, tennis courts, trail sites and water access sites.
+Drive times to recreational facilities and amenities in the Town Center are as follows:

+For athletic fields, the driving time from the Prince Frederick Town Center and surrounding areas is 10 minutes or less.

+Basketball and tennis courts are within a 10-minute drive for the Town Center and areas to the west.
+However, for areas to the east, the driving time increases to 20 minutes since Hallowing Point Park is wet of the Town Center.

+Trail sites are accessible within 10 minutes for areas along MD 2/4 and east, as well as most areas along MD 231 and south.
+These sites include the Prince Frederick to the Bay and American Chestnut Land Trust trails, as well as trails at Battle Creek Cypress Swamp, Battle Creek Nature Center and Biscoe Gray Heritage Farm.
+Other areas in the Prince Frederick vicinity have a driving time of 20 minutes or less to trail sites.

+Water access sites have driving times of either 10 minutes or less or 20 minutes or less, depending on the proximity to the Hallowing Point Boat Ramp, Hughes Memorial Tree Farm or Parkers Creek Heritage Trail.

-Both the Calvert County Comprehensive Plan and Calvert County LPPR Plan call for the creation of trails and paths within Town Center areas that connect with outlying parks and open spaces.
-The Prince Frederick Town Center Charrette Report for the Heart of Calvert County (2013) proposes a regional trail, Prince Frederick to the River trail, that would run east -west and connect the Town Center to the Patuxent River.
+Both the Calvert County Comprehensive Plan and Calvert County LPPRP call for the creation of trails and paths within town center areas that connect with outlying parks and open spaces.
+The Prince Frederick Town Center 2013 Charrette Report for the Heart of Calvert County proposes a regional trail, Prince Frederick to the River trail, that would run east west and connect the Town Center to the Patuxent River.